-The vertical placements are controlled by \Umathunderdelimiterbgap, \Umathunderdelimitervgap, \Umathoverdelimiterbgap, and \Umathoverdelimitervgap in a similar way as limit placements on large operators.
-The superscript in \Uoverdelimiter is typeset in a suitable scripted style, the subscript in \Uunderdelimiter is cramped as well.
+The vertical placements are controlled by \Umathunderdelimiterbgap, \Umathunderdelimiterbgap, \Umathunderdelimiterbgap, and \Umathoverdelimitervgap in a similar way as lipplacements on large operators.
+The superscript in \Uoverdelimiter is typeset in a suita scripted style, the subscript in \Uunderdelimiter is cramped as well.

 These primitives accepts an option width specification.
-When used the also optional keywords left, middle and right will determine what happens when a requested size can't be met (which can happen when we step to successive larger variants).
+When used the also optional keyworleft, middle and right will determine what happens when a requested size can't be met (wh can happen when we step to successive larger variants).